bparanj/crystal/programming/iac/docs/basics/ingress.md

 2. Control access to your resources by specifying the allowed protocols and ports.
 3. Enable communication between resources within a VPC or from external networks.

-Ingress rules are typically used to:
+Ingress rules are  used to:
 - Permit incoming SSH or RDP access for remote management.
 - Allow web traffic (HTTP/HTTPS) to reach your application servers.
 - Enable communication between different components of your application architecture.